jtsheppard/DS-Unit-3-Sprint-1-Software-Engineering/challenge.md

   slightly different things running on all of them.
 How could containers help us improve this situation?

-  Ci\onatiners do exactly what their name implies, contain.
+  Conatiners do exactly what their name implies, contain.
 Meaning, everything needed to run the given code, is stored in the contatiner so that it can be run on any computer including the imports needed to run the code.